 - Take control of your emotional health explains why your emotional health is important and how you can influence it, it has tips to help you maintain your emotional health and deal with pressure.

-- The resource, take positive steps together - use our action plan can be used to support conversations, allowing time to think through each of the factors that could be impacting the levels of pressure faced by your colleagues or team members.
+- The resource, take positive steps together, can be used to support conversations, allowing time to think through each of the factors that could be impacting the levels of pressure faced by your colleagues or team members.

 - Keep having a good day contains helpful questions and an action planning tool to help you reflect on what is making you feel like this and what you can do to maintain this.